The Yummy Life

 Method #1: Using Tortilla Shell Molds

 If you'll be making these often or making a large number for a party, I highly recommend these molds.
-I got mine at Amazon, set of four for $10.
+I got mine for a reasonable price on Amazon.
 They are non-stick, easy to use, can be used with any size of tortilla, don't require any added oil, butter, or spray, and result in evenly browned and crisped tortilla shells.

 (Click here for Amazon link to Tortilla Shell Makers)